Website myths. Things that you believe about your website that aren’t true.

 Is this how you see your sales funnel?

-Do you expect people to click on your tweet or stumble over you in search and buy the first time they visit your website?
+Do you expect people to click on your social media post or stumble over you in search and buy the first time they visit your website?
 Because it many cases, it’s not how it works.

 THIS is how online marketing works:

 Which means, if you have a relatively new site, even if your web design and copy are good, the sales won’t come (yet).

 First, adjust your expectations.
 Your online business won’t see sales yet, and that’s ok.
 But you need to start working to see the sales in the future and consider every visit a possibility to make them remember you, earn trust and maybe even a fan.

 Regarding concrete steps, I have the same advice for you as in #1: Educate yourself on what it takes to get people to buy from you and make a plan on how you’d like to achieve that.